edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

     1. Click on the **Audit** tab.
     2. From the **Origin Overwrite** option, determine whether this policy will override the policy defined within the `Content-Security-Policy-Report-Only` response header provided by your origin.

-        -   **Enabled:** If the **Audit Reporting** option is also enabled, then your audit policy always sets the `Content-Security-Policy-Report-Only` header.
-If your origin sets this header, it will be overwritten by your audit policy.
+        -   **Enabled:** Your audit policy will overwrite the `Content-Security-Policy-Report-Only` header when present in the response provided by an origin.

-        If the **Audit Reporting** option is disabled, then your origin will be allowed to set this header.
+            If the **Audit Reporting** option is disabled, then {{ PRODUCT }} will not set this header.
+As a result, your origin will be allowed to set this header.

         -   **Disabled:** If the response from your origin includes a `Content-Security-Policy-Report-Only` header, then it will be served.
 If it is missing and the **Audit Reporting** option is enabled, then this header will be set to your audit policy.